-Hi and welcome to the Norwich Organists Club, or actually our new name THE NORWICH ELECTRONIC ORGAN & KEYBOARD CLUB.
-As a club we have been around for over 30 years but like a lot of clubs have had a few hard times in the past few years.
-However in 2010 we moved from the Royal British Legion premises to a lovely new venue at Drayton Village Hall and our numbers have been steadily increasing ever since.
-The hall is situated next to the Drayton Red Lion Pub on the A1067 road out of Nowich, it's about 3 miles out from Asda.
+Hi and welcome to THE NORWICH ELECTRONIC ORGAN & KEYBOARD CLUB.
+As a club we have been around for nearly 50 years, in 2010 we moved from the Royal British Legion premises to Drayton Village Hall which is situated next to the Drayton Red Lion Pub on the A1067 road out of Nowich, it's about 3 miles out from Asda.

 Do come and join us - we are very friendly, our evenings are entertaining and varied, it's well worth £6.00 and you get tea or coffee with biscuits as well!